SUPPORTING TRANSPARENT AND VERIFIABLE MONITORING AND EVALUATION OF AB INBEV'S GLOBAL SMART DRINKING GOALS

 In 2015, AB InBev established its multi-year Global Smart Drinking Goals initiative to implement a series of steps intended to reduce harmful drinking globally.
 The Foundation is committed to supporting an independent research institute to conduct regular robust evaluations of these programs in order to better understand and measure the impact of these efforts, be accountable to stakeholders, and help others learn what we are learning about AB InBev’s implementation of the Global Smart Drinking Goals.

-GUIDING NINE CITY PILOTS WITH EVIDENCE-BASED INTERVENTIONS AND TECHNICAL ADVICE
+GUIDING SIX CITY PILOTS WITH EVIDENCE-BASED INTERVENTIONS AND TECHNICAL ADVICE

 The Foundation has helped organize local steering committees in pilot cities , made up of stakeholders from government, NGOs, healthcare, local research institutions, and AB InBev.
 These local committees will own and drive program-related decision-making.